thunderbird/webext-support/auxiliary-apis/NotifyTools/README.md

-## Objective
+# Objective

-The NotifyTools API has a `onNotifyBackground` event which can be registered in the WebExtension background page.
-The [notifyTools.js](https://github.com/thundernest/addon-developer-support/tree/master/scripts/notifyTools) script provides a `notifyBackground()` function to send a notification from any Experiment script to that listener and will await its return value.

-The NotifyTools API also provides a `notifyExperiment()` method, which allows to send a notifications from your WebExtension's background page to any Experiment script.
-The recieving script must include the [notifyTools.js](https://github.com/thundernest/addon-developer-support/tree/master/scripts/notifyTools) script and register a listener.
-The value returned by the registered listener is passed back as the return value of `notifyExperiment()` (as a Promise).
+The NotifyTools provide a bidirectional messaging system between Experiments scripts and the WebExtension's background page (even with [e10s](https://developer.thunderbird.net/add-ons/updating/tb91/changes#thunderbird-is-now-multi-process-e-10-s) being enabled in Thunderbird Beta 86).

 ![messaging](https://user-images.githubusercontent.com/5830621/111921572-90db8d80-8a95-11eb-8673-4e1370d49e4b.png)

+They allow to work on add-on uprades in smaller steps, as single calls (like `window.openDialog()`) in the middle of legacy code can be replaced by WebExtension calls, by stepping out of the Experiment and back in when the task has been finished.

-More details can be found in the [update tutorial introducing this script](https://github.com/thundernest/addon-developer-support/wiki/Tutorial:-Convert-add-on-parts-individually-by-using-a-messaging-system).
+More details can be found in [this update tutorial](https://github.com/thundernest/addon-developer-support/wiki/Tutorial:-Convert-add-on-parts-individually-by-using-a-messaging-system).

-## Usage
+# Usage

 Add the [NotifyTools API](https://github.com/thundernest/addon-developer-support/tree/master/auxiliary-apis/NotifyTools) to your add-on.
 Your `manifest.json` needs an entry like this: